 MarkerNameType

 A single marker can have multiple names.
 Each name has its own type.
 For example, a marker named 'adh2' could also be called as 'S45023' or 'X02915' elsewhere.
-If you want to consider adh2 as 'MARKER_NAME' and other names as 'ALIAS', you define those name types in the [MarkerNameType] section in the INI control file as shown in the example below.
-If MARKER_NAME and ALIAS already exist, they will be updated; otherwise, added.
+If you want to consider adh2 as 'MARKER_NAME' and other names as 'ALIAS', you define those name types in the section [MarkerNameType] of the INI control file as shown in the example below.
+If name types MARKER_NAME and ALIAS already exist in the database, their description will be updated; otherwise, the types will be added.

 The following shows the format for the [MarkerNameType] control file section.